yukaitung/lgdxrobot-docs/content/lgdxrobot2/mcu/reference.md

 ### PID

-The PID setting for each motor.
+PID settings for each motor.

 `McuPid` is defined as follows: